Walden: Background

 There has been much speculation as to why Thoreau went to live at the pond in the first place.
 E. B. White stated on this note, "Henry went forth to battle when he took to the woods, and Walden is the report of a man torn by two powerful and opposing drives—the desire to enjoy the world and the urge to set the world straight", while Leo Marx noted that Thoreau's stay at Walden Pond was an experiment based on his teacher Emerson's "method and of nature" and that it was a "report of an experiment in transcendental pastoralism".

 Others have assumed Thoreau's intention during his time at Walden Pond was "to conduct an experiment: Could he survive, possibly even thrive, by stripping away all superfluous luxuries, living a plain, simple life in radically reduced conditions?"
 He thought of it as an experiment in "home economics".
 Although Thoreau went to Walden to escape what he considered "over-civilization", and in search of the "raw" and "savage delight" of the wilderness, he also spent considerable amounts of his time reading and writing.
+Thoreau was helped in his endeavour by regular domestic support from his mother, Cynthia, and his sisters, Helen and Sophia, during his time at Walden Pond.
+His mother and sisters frequently visited him or met him in town, bringing baskets of freshly baked goods, donuts, pies, and prepared meals, as the cabin was only about two miles from his family home in Concord.
+His mother routinely took his dirty laundry back to Concord to wash it, contrasting with the book's theme of absolute self-reliance.

 Thoreau used his time at Walden Pond (July 4, 1845 – September 6, 1847) to write his first book, A Week on the Concord and Merrimack Rivers (1849).
 The experience later inspired Walden, in which Thoreau compresses the time into a single calendar year and uses passages of four seasons to symbolize human development.

 By immersing himself in nature, Thoreau hoped to gain a more objective understanding of society through introspection.
 Simple living and self-sufficiency were Thoreau's other goals.
 The whole project was inspired by transcendentalist philosophy, a central theme of the American Romantic Period.